deta/awesome-deta/README.md

 - [DetaCache](https://github.com/vidyasagar1432/detacache) - Async and Sync Function Decorator to cache function call's to Deta base.

+- [SimpleCache](https://github.com/AdaiasMagdiel/simple-cache) - Simple Cache is a lightweight manager for caching with Deta Base, simplifying storage and retrieval of data in Python.

 ### Github Action

 - [Deploy Action by @lizheming](https://github.com/lizheming/deta-action) - GitHub Action to deploy current repo to Deta Space